 If you’ve been following along at home, you already know that text messaging is great for getting responses — especially compared to using phone or email on their own.
 But, over the years, we’ve discovered that one of the greatest untapped powers of text messaging is that it also makes your other channels more effective.

-This is what makes texting an integral part of a conversational communication strategy.
+This is what makes business text messaging an integral part of a conversational communication strategy.
 You can use text messaging, live-chat, and other real-time forms of communication to make your traditional channels work harder for you.